Texas Coastal Bend

 The Texas Coastal Bend, or just the Coastal Bend, is a geographical region in the US state of Texas.
 The name refers to the area being a curve along the Texas Gulf Coast of the Gulf of Mexico.
 The largest city of the Coastal Bend is Corpus Christi.
 It includes the Nueces Estuary (Corpus Christi Bay) and the Mission–Aransas Estuary (Aransas Bay), as well as part of Laguna Madre.
 The coastline is paralleled by several of the Texas barrier islands, including North Padre Island, Mustang Island, and San José Island.

-The Coastal Bend consists of 9 counties: Aransas, Bee, Brooks, Jim Wells, Kenedy, Kleberg, Nueces, Refugio, and San Patricio Counties.
+While the Coastal Bend traditionally consists of 9 counties: Aransas, Bee, Brooks, Jim Wells, Kenedy, Kleberg, Nueces, Refugio, and San Patricio counties, the Coastal Bend Council of Governments officially consists of 11 counties, which would add Duval and Live Oak to its jurisdiction.